DavidsonGroup/longhaul/README.md

 **transcriptCount** - An R data frame containing RNA-Seq transcript count.
 The first column must be named 'TranscriptID' storing string values of transcript identifiers.
 Other columns are considered numeric count across different biological samples.

 ##### Using custom annotation tracks
 Here *blessy* allows users to provide their own annotation tracks of choice, leaving room for annotation customization.
-For example, users can choose to retrieve multiple domain annotation tracks via blessy.getDomainTrack() (see [Functions and Arguments](#functions-and-arguments), and integrate these domain tracks into one comprehensive domain annotation using simple R commands:
+For example, users can choose to retrieve multiple domain annotation tracks via blessy.getDomainTrack() (see [Functions and Arguments](#functions-and-arguments)), and integrate these domain tracks into one comprehensive domain annotation using simple R commands:

 ```R
 # Fetch domain tracks on the UCSC Genome Browser